khoeger/khoeger.github.io/_posts/2017-12-13-3d-audio-motivation.markdown

 Back in October, I had a thought.
 > Wouldn't it be cool if I could work 3D audio into my compositions?

-I envisioned all sorts of interesting ways I could incorporate 3D Audio into my music making.
+I envisioned all sorts of interesting ways I could incorporate 3D audio into my music making.
 Most involved applying 3D effects to my music through the use of algorithms.
 What I realized, after lots of daydreaming, was that I do not truly know how we hear in 3D.
 What sort of signals do I need?